DaneshjouLab/AutoGKB/src/variant_extraction/README.md

 Parses XML content using BeautifulSoup to extract the article title and full text.
 Stores results in a dictionary and updates processed_pmids and processed_data for caching.

-## data_processing.py
+## processing.py
-This module handles loading and initial processing of the variant annotation dataset.
+This module handles interactions with the OpenAI API to extract structured genetic variant data.

 `clean_enum_list(enum_list)`: